WildlifeSouth.com Contact Us

 Multi-tools opened

-• Small Shovel (half handle size) or trowel - for digging a cat hole in areas without a toilet.
-Also might be used for gathering mulch to pad a crushed gravel tent site or creating a fire pit.
+• Small Shovel (half handle size) or trowel - This tool can be used for digging a cat hole in areas without a toilet.
+It also might be used for gathering mulch to pad a crushed gravel tent site or creating a fire pit.

-Note you should not be digging fire pits in National Parks and it is frowned upon in most other public lands as well.
+Note you should not be digging fire pits in national parks and it is frowned upon in most other public lands as well.
 Most developed campsites will have a fire pit/grill area.
-When in primitive camping areas, use a portable stove or grill instead.
+When in primitive camping areas, use a portable stove or grill instead if available.

 Folding Saw